 MPCA's authorities and responsibilities under chapter 115E are for pollution and environmental protection from releases of oil and hazardous substances.
 For example, MPCA reviews and regulates facilities' preparedness to contain and recover oil spills, to protect water resources from pollution and to recover spills from land to protect groundwater.
 However, MPCA does not review or regulate prevention or preparedness for fires, explosions or releases of acutely toxic gases that threaten the public's safety.
 Those threats are the responsibility of public safety officials.
 Chapter 115E assigns the Department of Agriculture the responsibility of working with facilities on preparedness for releases of agricultural chemicals, including pesticides, anhydrous ammonia and chlorine.

-MPCA reviews and enforces petroleum pipeline company preparedness for spills from pipelines, but the Department of Public Safety Office of Pipeline Safety enforces the pipeline spill and leak prevention and operation requirements.
+MPCA reviews and enforces petroleum pipeline companies' preparedness for spills from pipelines.
+The Department of Public Safety Office of Pipeline Safety enforces the pipeline spill and leak prevention and operation requirements.

 MPCA provides oil spill response training to fire departments throughout the state.
-The MPCA EMU offers classroom instruction, hands-on practice deploying equipment, exercises or special requests.
-MPCA sometimes provides response equipment to ensure preparedness and benefit the environment.
-Fire departments contain businesses' spills and minimize environmental damage and cleanup costs.
-MPCA's EMU staff have been contributing partners in several of the public/private sector preparedness groups.
-MPCA is an active participant in the following organizations, all of which promote coordinated spill preparedness and response:
+The MPCA EMU offers classroom instruction, hands-on practice deploying equipment, and assistance with exercises.
+MPCA sometimes provides response equipment to ensure preparedness and benefit the environment, since fire departments contain businesses' spills and minimize environmental damage and cleanup costs.

+MPCA EMU staff activity included: